vapor-community/stripe-kit/README.md

 ~~~

 ## Vapor Integration
-To use Stripe with Vapor 4.x, add a simple extension on `Request`.
+To use StripeKit with Vapor 4.x, add a simple extension on `Request`.
 ~~~swift
 extension Request {
     public var stripe: StripeClient {